 Determining a BIM strategy

 The use of BIM by more than 200 registered users enables site-wide stakeholders to effectively understand, communicate, and manage coordination initiatives.
-The solution provides a simplified approach for users to log-in and navigate the federated site-wide model or individual project models without the need for extensive software installation and training requirements.
+The solution provides a simplified approach for users to log in and navigate the federated site-wide model or individual project models without the need for extensive software installation and training requirements.
 The solution to date has been used across numerous internal departments within the Expo organization.
 In addition, as design teams work from locations around the world, BIM provides a means for 24/7 model access, ultimately reducing reliance on manual and offline processes for sharing information.

-Design coordination and clash detection have saved the project millions and continue to reduce schedule delays.
+Design coordination and clash detection has saved the project millions and continues to reduce schedule delays.
 For example, the clashes between structural elements and utilities were identified and coordinating complex utility design was enhanced.
 The design of building basement areas coupled with dynamic changes occurring with the model for surface levels required a robust coordination approach.
 Without BIM, the numerous projects across the Expo site would have found it more difficult to coordinate the designs, resulting in construction delays and cost impact.

 “Expo 2020 Dubai is one of the biggest events to be held in this region.
-It will be a celebration of innovation and ingenuity that brings together over 200 countries, companies, and NGOs as well as millions of visitors from around the world.
+It will be a celebration of innovation and ingenuity that brings together over 200 countries, companies, and NGOs [nongovermental organizations], as well as millions of visitors from around the world.
 It is a large-scale, complex project with many stakeholders, and the amount of information—which we need to manage in order to deliver the project on time, to budget, and safely—is huge.
 We committed to the extensive use of BIM early on, and we have already seen it paying dividends across Expo 2020.”

 —Ahmed Al Khatib, Vice President – Real Estate and Delivery,Expo 2020 Dubai